-The Hydraulic Leveling System Control Panel is located on the dash.
+The Hydraulic Leveling System Control Panel is located on the front of the galley next to the entrance step.

 See the Leveling System Operation Guide provided in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.